Find synonyms Find exact match

 •Discussions should present men with information on the risks and benefits of screening, such as those in the summary points suggested by the American Cancer Society that are discussed above (see 'Informed decision making' above).
 Using existing written or video decision aids may help ensure that patients receive consistent, complete, and objective information and may optimize the time spent discussing screening during a clinic visit.

 •Health care providers should periodically discuss prostate cancer screening with men who are expected to live at least 10 years and are old enough to be at significant risk for prostate cancer.
-We suggest that discussions begin at age 50 in average risk white men and at age 40 to 45 in black men, men with a positive family history, and men who are known or likely to have the BRCA1 mutation (Grade 2B).
-Men who are at increased risk of prostate cancer because of race or family history may be more likely to benefit from screening.
+We suggest that discussions begin at age 50 in average-risk men (Grade 2B).
+We suggest that discussions begin at age 40 to 45 in men at high risk for prostate cancer, including black men, men with a family history of prostate cancer, particularly in relatives younger than age 65, and men who are known or likely to have the BRCA1 or BRCA2 mutations (Grade 2C).
+Men who are at increased risk of prostate cancer because of race or family history may be more likely to benefit from screening, however there is relatively little evidence addressing this and these men should be informed that the potential benefits and risks of early screening are uncertain.
 (See 'Age to begin screening' above.)

 ●When a decision is made to screen, we suggest that screening be performed with prostate specific antigen (PSA) tests at intervals ranging from every two to four years (Grade 2B).
 We suggest not performing digital rectal examination as part of screening (Grade 2C).
 (See 'Frequency and method of screening' above.)